 In hyperendemic areas, mass administration to the entire community older than 6 months of a single oral dose of azithromycin 20 mg/kg (maximum 1 g) or tetracycline or erythromycin ophthalmic ointment applied twice daily for 5 consecutive days each month for 6 months has been effective as treatment and prophylaxis.
 Endemic trachoma has been dramatically reduced by using community-wide oral azithromycin in a single dose or in repeated doses.
 However, reinfection due to re-exposure is common in endemic areas.
 Reinfections can be reduced with fly control; better access to clean water, washing, and sanitation; building more hygienic latrines; and moving livestock and latrines farther from family living quarters.

-Trachoma is a chronic, exacerbating, and remitting chlamydial conjunctivitis that is common among children ages 3 through 6 in certain poverty-stricken areas worldwide.
+Trachoma is a chronic, exacerbating, and remitting chlamydial conjunctivitis that is common among children ages 3 through 6 in certain resource-limited areas worldwide.

 Manifestations develop in stages and include conjunctivitis, formation of tarsal follicles, thickening and scarring of tarsal conjunctiva, trichiasis, and corneal neovascularization and scarring.